 The Alaska Fire Service uses WildCad as the CAD for fires in Alaska Fire Service protection zones.
 Fire occurrence data from the former Fire Beans system will continue to be maintained to feed various systems.
-The Tongass and Chugach National Forests also will use WildCad beginning in 2021.
+The Tongass and Chugach National Forests also began using WildCad in 2020.

-2) Integrated Fire Management (IFM)
+b.
+Integrated Fire Management (IFM)

 DNR will provide and maintain the Integrated Fire Management (IFM) system as the CAD for fires in State protection.
 The IFM will be operational year-round and seasonal updates will be completed by April 1.
-Jurisdictional Agencies may be provided read-only access as requested.